 - A delay in the start of an examination that could have been or was completed the same day is not a basis for an appeal of test results or an adjustment in the examination retake process.

 - If there is any situation during testing that causes concern, it is the candidate’s responsibility to bring it to the attention of the proctor at the time and ask that Prov be contacted immediately.

 - Cancellation or invalidation of the exam score.
 A test score can be canceled if:

 - There has been a violation of NARM policies,

 - Information submitted by the candidate is inaccurate or has been falsified,

 - There is evidence suggesting that the test score may not represent a fair or valid assessment of a candidate’s knowledge.
 (This could happen for any of several reasons including suspected cheating, violation of test center rules, software or equipment malfunction during the test administration, etc.) If NARM determines that a computer malfunction produced an invalid score, the candidate may be asked to retake the exam at no charge.

 - If a candidate is using live remote proctoring for taking the exam, both the computer and the secondary camera must sync adequately with the testing company technology.
 The time allowed for testing includes time that is needed for registration, identity verification, and the syncing of the technology.
 It is also possible for the internet connection to require a reboot or re-sync during the testing period.
 The proctor or testing company personnel will walk the candidate through the process.
 Difficulties with technology may delay the time actually spent answering questions, but the time allowed is generous and should not prevent the candidate from completing the exam.
 Delays caused by technology do not invalidate the final score.
 A failing score will require a retest.

 Candidate’s Written Examination Scores

-- All candidate scores will be reported as pass or fail based on the cut score derived using a reverse Angoff method.
+- All candidate scores will be reported as pass or fail based on the cut score derived using a modified Angoff method.